tcheehow/ros-setups/intel-edison/README.md

 # Post Installation Steps

-## Freeing up Space on the Root Partition
+## Freeing up Space on the Home Partition

 You will need more space on the home partition.
 Run the following commands: